-- 1. The Candidate.
+1. The Candidate.
 The Candidate is responsible for writing the thesis/dissertation according to the above criteria.
 The Thesis/Dissertation Advisor and the Committee Members should be frequently consulted concerning details of the thesis/dissertation.
+The

-The Candidate has the ultimate responsibility to guarantee that the thesis/dissertation is a properly written scientific document.
-The Candidate assumes the responsibility for circulating and collecting copies of the thesis/dissertation among the other Committee Members.
-Once approved in final form (including all minor corrections following the oral defense), the bound originals and copies of the thesis/dissertation must be submitted by the Candidate to the Office of the Graduate School within 3 weeks of the oral presentation (see section VI-D).
-If a student fails to return the bound originals and copies of his/her thesis/dissertation within 6 months of his/her (approved) oral presentation, the Department may dismiss the student from the Program (unless a valid excuse justifies the delay, and this must be presented in writing to the Department Chair for his/her consideration). - 2.
-The Thesis/Dissertation Advisor.
-The Advisor as well as the Candidate are responsible for the written quality of the thesis/dissertation.
+Candidate has the ultimate responsibility in guaranteeing that the thesis/dissertation is a properly written scientific document.
+The Candidate assumes the responsibility of circulating and collecting copies of the thesis/dissertation among the other Committee Members at least 4 weeks prior to the dissertation presentation (three weeks for the MS thesis presentation).
+Once approved in final form (including all minor corrections following the oral defense), the bound originals and copies of the thesis/dissertation must be submitted by the Candidate to the Office of the Graduate Program within 3 weeks of the oral presentation (see section 7-D), as well as evidence of successful submission to the ProQuest system.
+If a student fails to submit the bound originals and copies of his/her thesis/dissertation within 6 months of his/her (approved) oral presentation and/or to the ProQuest system, the Department may dismiss the student from the Program, unless a valid excuse justifies the delay, which must be presented in writing to the Department Chair for consideration and approval.
+After the 6-month period, re-admission to the Graduate Program would be required to submit an approved thesis or dissertation to the Graduate Program in order to process the degree completion documentation.

+- 2. The Thesis/Dissertation Advisor.
+The Advisor, as well as the Candidate, are responsible for the written quality of the thesis/dissertation.
 The Thesis/Dissertation Advisor must proof-read and approve the document before it is circulated among the other Committee members.
-The Thesis/Dissertation Advisor will act also as a mediator between the Candidate and Committee Members in thesis/dissertation related issues.
+The Thesis/Dissertation Advisor will act also as a mediator between the Candidate and Committee Members in thesis/dissertation-related issues.
 The Advisor will verify that the final version of the thesis/dissertation incorporates all the changes required by the Committee. - 3.
 The Thesis/Dissertation Committee Members.
-The Committee members are responsible for reading and critiquing the thesis/dissertation, and assuring that the thesis/dissertation is of adequate scientific and literary quality.
+The Committee members are responsible for reading and critiquing the thesis/dissertation and assuring that the thesis/dissertation is of adequate scientific and literary quality.